- Pros: Easy online interface, packages more flexible than before, competitive fees

 |Suited for||Seasonal businesses, low volume of phone payments||Consistent monthly sales||High sales volume up to £300k/year|

-If you choose to use Worldpay for your telephone payment processing requirements then you can expect your merchant service charges to be passed on to you in the form of blended pricing.
-Worldpay almost always uses blended pricing which sees them charge merchants one rate that encompasses both the card issuers interchange rate and the payment processors own margin of profit.
+If you choose to use Worldpay for your telephone payment processing requirements, you can expect your merchant service charges to be passed on to you in the form of blended pricing.
+Worldpay almost always uses blended pricing, which sees them charge merchants one rate that encompasses both the card issuers’ interchange rate and the payment processors’ own margin of profit.

-While this is common practise, it also makes it easy for providers like Worldpay to sneak an extra few percent into their profits should the interchange rate change in their favour.
+While this is common practice, it also makes it easy for providers like Worldpay to sneak an extra few percent in to their profits, should the interchange rate change in their favour.

 How the virtual terminal works

-With no technical set up required and minimal training, the Worldpay virtual terminal literally just requires users to log in and enter their customer, credit card and product information to process the transaction.
-The interface itself isn’t the most attractive design on the market, and it is definitely not quite as user-friendly as some of its competitors.
+With no technical setup required and minimal training, the Worldpay virtual terminal just requires users to log in and enter their customer, credit card and product information to process the transaction.
+The interface itself isn’t the most attractive design on the market, and it’s definitely not quite as user-friendly as some of its competitors.

-However, there are a few useful features, including:
+There are a few useful features, though, including: